redblade/confservicedss/README.md

 ConfService and DSS core components are two functional components built as a unique artefact in Java, from now on called "ConfServiceDSS".
 The main documentation is in the "doc" folder, in particular the "doc/architecture" folder gives an overall of the architecture.
-For more details, please refer to the [Pledger project deliverables section](https://pledger-project.eu/content/deliverables)
+For more details, please refer to the Pledger website, [deliverables section](https://pledger-project.eu/content/deliverables)

 ### Setup of the development environment